strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ### Indicate which plugins need documentation generated

-If you want plugins to be included in documentation generation they should be included in the `plugins` array on the `x-strapi-config`.
-By default this array is initialized with `["upload", "users-permissions"]`.
+If you want plugins to be included in documentation generation, they should be included in the `plugins` array on the `x-strapi-config`.
+By default the array is initialized with `["upload", "users-permissions"]`.

 Similarly, if you do not want plugins to be included in documentation generation, provide an empty array.